260 × 202 × 27 mm, 1.3 kg

 Unfortunately Ralink doesn't work on Ubuntu after 8.10, in spite of it being the one that Ubuntu recommends, because the working ("legacy") driver was removed and replaced with a non-working one.
 There is rumored to be a working driver available but so far I've been unable to get it to build in the jaunty kernel.
 More detail in ubuntu forums 373338.

 I gave up on the Ralink and bought an Atheros with the AR5213A chip on eBay for $15.
-That has been working just fine for normal use.
 Promiscuous and ad-hoc modes seem to be broken.
 I got ad-hoc to work by upgrading to the Ubuntu version of the 2.6.30 kernel, but it's got other problems, in particular the ath5k driver has to be reloaded each time the interface is configured.
 The Atheros driver doesn't work in the 2.6.31 kernel.
 I switched to the 2.6.32 kernel.
 More detail in lkml/2009/9/24/72 and kernel bug 14267.

 In March 2010 the Atheros started going flakey and I replaced it with a Orinoco I found on eBay for $6.
-It works ok after installing firmware (agere_sta_fw.bin).
-Only quirk so far is that it takes an extra 12 seconds to resume from sleep mode while the firmware reloads.
-This was fixed in Ubuntu 10.04, but scanning is broken again.
+It works ok after installing firmware (agere_sta_fw.bin), but is slow, around 3 Mbps.
+It takes an extra 12 seconds to resume from sleep mode while the firmware reloads.
+This was fixed in Ubuntu 10.04, but scanning broke, then was fixed in Ubuntu 10.10.
+Kernels after 2.6.32 don't work with this card in the x40 because of the peculiar way the device is attached via the pcmcia bus.
+On resume after suspend dpm_complete() sometimes gets confused about the device kref count and panics.

 In June 2009 my battery was down to less than half its original capacity, and I replaced it with a $35 third party battery I found on Amazon.
 That battery quit after a few months.
 I attempted a cell transplant from the failed pack to the original IBM pack but that didn't work, possibly due to clumsiness on my part.
 To open the pack, use a knife to open up the seam in the ridge at the upper rear edge then pry the two halves apart.
 There are four cells with a connection to each plus a temperature sensor.
 The bumpout where the connector is has the circuit board inside it.